 *1 Pricing based on site size, location & complexity. **2 Expedited turnarounds are available on request

 At GeoSmart, we have a team of qualified report writers to help give you reliable and clear reports that can assist planning applications.
 We provide quality training to our employees to help understand your queries and support both you and your client.
 We also provide £5m of PI cover for all reports and services.

 Find out more about our contaminated land reports.

 A Phase 1 Contaminated Land Report is a literature-based review designed to give an overview of the risk of land or groundwater contamination to end-users (house occupiers or workers) and the immediate environment.

 A Phase 1 Study collates relevant information from a variety of sources relating to the setting of the site and its previous historical uses.
-The end product is an interpretive report that contains a qualitative risk assessment, including a conceptual site model that describes the potentially significant sources of contamination, receptors and pathways.
+The end product is an interpretive environmental report that contains a qualitative risk assessment, including a conceptual site model that describes the potentially significant sources of land and soil contamination, receptors and pathways.

-The study involves multiple sources of information often including Ordnance Survey maps, geological and groundwater vulnerability maps, aerial photographs, local and national archives, and newspapers and registers held by relevant regulatory agencies.
-A site walkover (land investigation) may be required to support the collated desk-based information, to provide details of the current condition of the site, and to gather evidence of potential contamination.
+The contaminated land survey involves multiple sources of information often including Ordnance Survey maps, geological and groundwater vulnerability maps, aerial photographs, local and national archives, and newspapers and registers held by relevant regulatory agencies.
+A site walkover (land investigation) may be required to support the collated desk-based information, to provide details of the current condition of the site, and to gather evidence of potential land contamination.